KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: User studies

 \subsubsection{Experiment definition}

-The second experiment assessed the influence of force feedback from the exoskeleton’s ratchet–pawl mechanism compared to free-hand control in a virtual pick-and-place task.
-Participants were required to grasp a virtual ball and place it into one of two target rings (Fig.~\ref{fig:tests2and3_setup}(a)).
-The task was implemented in CHAI3D.
-The independent variables were: \begin{itemize} \item \textbf{Hand condition:} free hand tracked with the Leap Motion controller, versus exoskeleton, where the Leap Motion provided global hand tracking while the exoskeleton supplied finger sensing and force feedback. \item \textbf{Tolerance threshold for failure} with two values (0.025 and 0.03).
+The second experiment assessed the influence of force feedback from the exoskeleton’s ratchet–pawl mechanism compared to free hand control in a virtual pick-and-place task.
+Participants were required to grasp a virtual sphere and place it into one of two target rings (Fig.~\ref{fig:tests2and3_setup}(a)).
+The task was implemented in CHAI3D, which issued binary motion-blocking commands to the glove upon virtual contact detection (on: feedback engaged, off: free motion).
+The independent variables were: \begin{itemize} \item \textbf{Hand condition:} free hand tracked with the Leap Motion controller, versus exoskeleton, where the Leap Motion provided global hand tracking while the exoskeleton supplied finger sensing and force feedback. \item \textbf{Tolerance threshold for failure:} two values (0.025 and 0.03).
 During object pickup, fingertip distance was recorded and the threshold defined the allowable variation.
 Smaller thresholds increased the likelihood of dropping or over-squeezing the object (thus higher difficulty).
-These values were set after pilot testing and are not meant to represent real-world dimensions. \item \textbf{Target ring:} far (Goal 1) versus near (Goal 2) from the subject, both aligned along the Y-axis (forward from the user) and equidistant from the ball’s initial position on the right. \item \textbf{Repetitions:} Three per stimulus, resulting in 12 samples per hand condition and 24 in total. \end{itemize} The experimental hypothesis was that force feedback from the exoskeleton would reduce execution time and failure rates and yield more favorable subjective ratings, compared to free-hand interaction in virtual manipulation.
-Data were collected at two levels.
-Objective metrics included execution time per trial and the number of failures.
-Subjective metrics included a NASA-TLX questionnaire for each hand condition, followed by a questionnaire on force and acoustics perception and overall preference (Table~\ref{tab:test2_questionnaire}).
+These values were set after pilot testing and are not meant to represent real-world dimensions. \item \textbf{Target ring:} far (Goal 1) versus near (Goal 2) from the subject, both aligned along the forward (Y) axis and equidistant from the initial ball position on the right. \item \textbf{Repetitions:} Three per stimulus, resulting in 12 samples per hand condition and 24 in total. \end{itemize}

+The hypothesis was that force feedback from the exoskeleton would reduce execution time and failure rates and yield more favorable subjective ratings, compared to free hand interaction in virtual manipulation.
+Objective metrics included execution time per trial, defined as the time from initial object contact to successful placement, and failures, defined as dropping or exceeding the tolerance threshold.
+Subjective metrics consisted of NASA-TLX for each hand condition and a questionnaire on force feedback, acoustic perception, and overall preference (Table~\ref{tab:test2_questionnaire}).